saieva/saieva.github.io/HowToDoAgile.markdown

 1. Coach...
 Coach...
 Coach...

 **Book Recommendations**

+> Agile is not a process.
+Agile is not a fad.
+Agile is not merely a set of rules.
+Rather, Agile is a set of rights, expectations, and
+> disciplines of the kind that form the basis of an ethical profession. -Robert C. Martin, [Clean Agile: Back to Basics][CleanAgileBookURL].

 - Software in 30 Days: [https://amzn.com/dp/B007P6UPLG][SoftwareIn30DaysBookURL]
 - Extreme Programming Explained (First Edition recommended): [https://amzn.com/dp/B00N1ZN6C0][XPExplainedBookURL]